jeremynoesen/BoneBot/README.md

 - Append ` $&&$ response` to add a multi-message response.
 - Append ` $||$ response` to have multiple messages to randomly choose from for a response.
 - Case is ignored in the trigger.
 - The trigger can include Regex.
-Case is not ignored if you use Regex.
+Case is not ignored if you use Regex.\
+- Trigger can use all placeholders except for `$REPLY$`.
-- The trigger and response can include all placeholders.
+- The response can include all placeholders.
 - You can send a single file by adding `$FILE$ path/to/file $FILE$`.
 - The response sends with a delay based on message length multiplied by `typing-speed` in the main configuration in milliseconds.
 This number must be a whole number.
 - To set a cool down for the responder, set `responder-cooldown` in the main configuration to whole any number in seconds.